XelK/udemy_python/README.md

 	global eggs
 	eggs = 'Hello'

-# Try and Except Statements
+# Handling Errors with try/except

 *it's possible to handle errors and permit terminate the program if some operation failes and not crash the entire program*